CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab3.1.md

 1. On the left panel under select **Queries** panel and enter **Ctrl+V** (currently right click Paste is not supported).
 If you are using **MAC device**, please use **Cmd+V** to paste.

    >**Note**: If you are working in the lab environment, please select the ellipsis on the top right of the screen.
-Use the slider to enable VM Native Clipboard.
+Use the slider to **enable VM Native Clipboard**.
 Select OK in the dialog.
 Once done pasting the queries you can disable this option.
    ![A screenshot copying queries to dataflow](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.046.png)

 1. As mentioned earlier, we are not Staging any of this data.
 So **right click** on the following queries and select **Enable staging** to remove the check mark.

-   1. Product
+   a.
+Product

-   1. Product Details
+   b.
+Product Details

-   1. Reseller
+   c.
+Reseller

-   1. Date
+   d.
+Date

-   1. Sales
+   e.
+Sales

    >**Note:** If load is disabled in Power BI Desktop, we do not have to disable staging in Dataflow.
 Hence, we do not have to disable staging for Product Item Groups, Product Groups, etc.